 I received a call from the agency that I went through to adopt my child asking me if I would like to share my story with a group of ladies that were finishing their IMPACT training and are hoping to adopt.
-IMPACT training is a requirement of Georgia in order to adopt a child from foster care.
-The training consists of nine weeks of classes and speaks on the different types of adoption, type of kids, process, and situations that you may encounter while adopting.
+IMPACT training is a requirement of Georgia to adopt a child from foster care.
+The training consists of nine weeks of classes and speaks on the different types of adoption, type of kids, process, and situations that you may encounter while adopting, especially an older child.

 I jumped at the opportunity to be able to speak and to tell my story.
 When I got there, the director of the class had another gentleman there along with his daughter that he adopted from foster care.
-His daughter was 13 and was 12 years old when she got adopted.
-He spoke about the different events that he went through adopting his now daughter a year ago.
+His daughter was 13 and was 12 years old when she got adopted, so she was considered an older child.
+He spoke about the different events that he went through adopting his new daughter a year ago.
 His daughter was not adopted from the state of Georgia; he adopted his daughter from Montana.
 He spoke about his experience in dealing with a different state while living in Georgia.
 Once he was chosen for his daughter, he and his wife flew up to Montana to visit with the child.
-Once he got there, they had already packed the little girls bags.
-He visited with his daughter for maybe two hours, and then the next day, they were asked to sign paperwork, releasing her to them.
+Once he got there, they had already packed the little girls’ bags.
+He visited with his daughter for maybe two hours, and then the next day, they were asked to sign the paperwork, releasing her to them.

 The little girl spoke up and stated she was scared and didn’t know who they were and had already moved around five times to different group homes.
 This would be the little girl’s first time living with her parents except for when she was removed from her birth mom’s care.
 The little girl reminded me a lot of my daughter as she was quiet and shy.
 All of this was a new experience for her.
 I was amazed at how comfortable she was with her adoptive father since her adoptive mother was not there that day.